destocot/obsidian-notes/linux-journey/processes.md

 The **PPID** column is the parent ID.
 We can see that the **PID** of the bash shell is the **PPID** of the `ps l` command.

 When the system boots up the kernel creates a process that is the mother of all processes called **init**, it has a **PID** of 1.

-## Process Termination

-When a process is ready to terminate,it lets the kernel know why it's terminating with something called a termination status.

-Most commonly a status of `0` means that the process succeeded.

-The parent process has to also acknlowedge the termination of the child process by using the wait system call.

-### Orphan Processses

-When a parent process dies before a child process, the kernel know that it's not going to get a wait call, so instead these it makes these processes "orphans" and puts them under the care of **init** (mother of all processes).

-### Zombie Processes

-If the child process terminates and the parent processs hasn't called wait yet, the kernel process is turned into a zombie process.

-The resources of a child process are still freed up, however there is still an entry in the processs tavle for the zombie process.

-Eventually, if the parent process calls the wait system call, the zombie will disappear, this is known as "reaping"

-## Signals